Manage domains, users, courses, styles & themes, and integrations.

 - Idle Timeout: Enter, in minutes, the amount of time Buzz can remain idle before logging a user out.
 Providing a timeout value prevents users from staying logged in indefinitely and having that time recorded and reported as activity.
 If you leave this field blank, users are not logged out due to inactivity.

 - Prohibited Files: List any file types that you want to prohibit users from uploading to Buzz.
-Separate items with commas.
+Do not include periods before the file typ, and separate items with commas.

 - Hide audio and video uploading controls: Check this box to disable audio/video uploads.